StatCan/aaw-security-proposal/04-storage.md

 # Storage

-Data is the largest asset and attack surface of the storing Protected B data within the Advanced Analytics Workspaces.
+Data is the largest asset and attack surface of Protected B workloads within the Advanced Analytics Workspaces.
 The AAW environment consists currently of two main types of storage: